ssmythe/learn_mandarin_chinese/README.md

 - Listen to the MP3 audio file for the dialog several times.
 - Just listen to the general flow and rhythm of the conversation.
 - See if you can pick out each word and syllable.
 If not, no worries.
 Just hear the sounds as best you can.
+- After a while, speak along with the dialog as best you can, pausing the audio where necessary.

 ### Character Workbook